ceph/ceph/doc/cephadm/adoption.rst

    latest stable release of Ceph is the default.
-You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-releated instructions for that release.
+You might be upgrading from an earlier Ceph release at the same time that you're performing this conversion; if you are upgrading from an earlier release, make sure to follow any upgrade-related instructions for that release.

    Pass the image to cephadm with the following command: